jumakki/esphome-ensto/README.md

               {% else %}
                 {{ (room - target)|round(2) }}
               {% endif %}
-    # Temperature difference between target temperature and real room temperature.
-    # Difference with limits -4.9..5.0 decrees is scaled to 1..100.
-Ready to be sent as fan
-    # speed percentage to ESPHome. ((val + 5) / 10 * 100)
-    # Zero value is handled as uninitialized condition in automation.
-          ensto1_temperature_boost_diff:
-            unit_of_measurement: '°C'
-            entity_id:
-              - sensor.bedroom_temperature
-            value_template: >-
-              {% set room = states('sensor.bedroom_temperature')|float %}
-              {% set target = states('input_number.ensto1_target_external_temperature')|float %}
-              {% if room == 0.0 %}
-                {{ 50 }}
-              {% else %}
-                {{ (max(-4.9, min((target - room)|round(2), 5)) + 5) * 10 }}
-              {% endif %}

-**Note:** Boost temperature and other values are sent to ESPHome using range 0-100, as esphome-ensto.yaml uses Fan control for setting them.
-Fan supports only percentage values between 0-100%.
-So the formula above converts temperature difference between -5.0 and 5.0 to values between 0 and 100.
-That is only caused by limitation in Fan control.
-Real values could be sent if some other control would be used, but at the moment I don't know how to do that and using Fan as a workaround is "good enough".

 Home-assistant needs to be restarted after *configuration.yaml* has been modified.
 Restart button can be found from **Configuration - Settings - Server Controls** menu.